 Brunell played 2 more seasons for the New York Jets (2010-2012), before retiring.
-Since that time Mark has gone into coaching stating at the High School level and as of 2018 is coaching in the Jacksonville area.
+Since that time Mark has gone into coaching starting at the High School level, and as of 2019 is coaching in the Jacksonville area.
 Mark has made the news otherwise for all the wrong reasons financially, and at one point needed to file for bankruptcy.
 Those are always the most humbling moments- so it was not a big deal to send him the requested donation.

 Da’Ron (or Daron) Payne is considered a rare behemoth, with not only space-eating power but the strength to go along with it.
 He weighs in at 6’3″, 311, and bench presses easily over 450 pounds.
 Da’Ron also commands the line and teams had a hard time running on him- even when using a double team.
 With other great talent on the line at Alabama, it took sometime for Payne to break into the starting lineup.
 In 2017 he finished with 53 total tackles, 1 tackle for loss, 1 sack, 1 interception, 3 pass deflections, and a fumble recovery.
 He flew up the draft boards with his solid combine results.
 This allowed Da’Ron to be selected 13th by the Washington Redskins.